Reign of Juan Carlos I: Proclamation of Juan Carlos I

-In 1969, the dictator Francisco Franco designated Juan Carlos de Borbón as his successor "by title of king", by virtue of the Law of Succession to the Headship of the State of 1947.
-Juan Carlos held since then the title of Prince of Spain.
+In 1969, the dictator Francisco Franco designated Juan Carlos de Borbón as his successor "by title of king" with the title of Prince of Spain, by virtue of the Law of Succession to the Headship of the State of 1947.

-After Franco's death in 1975, the Regency Council assumed interim power.
-Two days later, on November 22, 1975, Juan Carlos I was proclaimed king before the Francoist Cortes.
-After the speech Alejandro Rodríguez de Valcárcel, president of the Cortes, Juan Carlos I swore the Fundamental Laws of the Realm and then delivered a speech in which he avoided referencing Franco's triumph in the Spanish Civil War and in which, after expressing his "respect and gratitude" to Franco, he stated that he intended to reach "an effective consensus of national concord".
-In this way, he made it clear that he did not support the pure "immobilist continuism" advocated by the búnker ─ which defended the perpetuation of Francoism under the Monarchy established by Franco, following the model established in the Organic Law of the State of 1967─ but with a message to the Army to face the future with "serene tranquility" that hinted that the reform would be made from the regime's own institutions.
-The most enthusiastic applause, however, was not for the new king but for General Franco's family present at the ceremony.
+After Franco's death on November 20, 1975, the Regency Council assumed interim rule.
+Two days later, Juan Carlos I was proclaimed king before the Francoist Cortes.
+He delivered a speech in which he avoided referencing Franco's triumph in the Spanish Civil War and in which, after expressing his "respect and gratitude" to Franco, he stated that he intended to reach "an effective consensus of national concord".
+In this way, he made it clear that he did not support the pure "immobilist continuism" advocated by the búnker ─ which defended the perpetuation of Francoism under the monarchy established by Franco, following the model established in the Organic Law of the State of 1967─ but with a message to the Army to face the future with "serene tranquility" that hinted that the reform would be made from the regime's own institutions.
+The most enthusiastic round of applause from the Cortes, however, was not for the new king but for Franco's family present at the ceremony.
 The anti-Franco opposition received the king's speech with coldness.

-The ratification of Carlos Arias Navarro as President of the Government caused an enormous disappointment, barely mitigated by the appointment of Torcuato Fernández Miranda, former tutor to the prince, as the new President of the Cortes and of the Council of the Realm, key institutions in the framework left by the Franco dictatorship.
+The ratification of Carlos Arias Navarro as President of the Government caused enormous disappointment, barely mitigated by the appointment of Torcuato Fernández Miranda, former tutor to the prince, as the new President of the Cortes and of the Council of the Realm, key institutions in the framework left by the Franco dictatorship.
 The disappointment was mitigated when the composition of the Government was known, in which the most prominent figures of Franco's "reformism" appeared, such as Manuel Fraga Iribarne, José María de Areilza and Antonio Garrigues y Díaz Cañabate.
 Other Francoist "reformists" from the Catholic (Alfonso Osorio) and Falangist "families" (the "blue reformists", Adolfo Suárez and Rodolfo Martin Villa) also participated in this government.
 Actually, the members of the government were imposed on Arias Navarro by the king, and in the case of Suárez it had been a suggestion of Fernández Miranda.
-This new government was often referred to for the press as the "Arias-Fraga-Areilza-Garrigues government".
+This new government was often referred to in the press as the "Arias-Fraga-Areilza-Garrigues government".